 Every electronic product has a hard reset option, and Ring Doorbells are no exception.

 Resetting a Ring Doorbell is required if …

-At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.
+At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance from a professional.

 How to perform a hard reset on my Ring Doorbell?

 Ring Video Doorbell 2nd Generation

 The Ring Video Doorbell 2nd Generation comes with all the advanced features you’d expect from a smart doorbell.
 Users can see who is at their front door and talk to their guests from wherever they are when using this model.
 After connecting this doorbell with their smartphone or tablet, they will receive real-time notifications using the app.